 in 2006, which tackled excessive bureaucracy.
 Kennisland later established a ++Smarter NetworkIn Slimmernetwerk (Smarter Network), innovative government officials could work together towards solutions for problems faced in daily practice.
 These professionals from the sector searched for better and smarter ways of working in partnership with TNO and the Kafka Brigade. within central, provincial and local governments to promote smarter working.
-Since 2015, we have organised social labs with municipalities across the country, where we work with diverse groups (young people, elderly people, social workers, professionals, police, local businesses) on issues such as youth unemployment, safety and security, social cohesion, loneliness and care in the community.
-With the Schouders Eronder (Shoulders to the Wheel)! programme, we help municipalities develop more effective debt counselling.
-This focuses on the perspective of people with debt problems.
+Since 2015, we have organised ++Social labsExperimental spaces for tackling social challenges that at first appear intractable.
+The lab makes complex issues manageable by bringing together the perspectives of citizens, professionals and policy makers, and involves these groups in carrying out research, analysis and in developing problem-solving capacity by using the Feed Forward-method. with municipalities across the country, where we work with diverse groups (young people, elderly people, social workers, professionals, police, local businesses) on issues including youth unemployment, safety and security, social cohesion, loneliness and care in the community.
+In recent years, Kennisland has primarily focused on setting up and supporting learning communities of public officials and citizens who use design thinking and action research to devise ++Shoulders to the WheelOne example was the Schouders Eronder!
+(Shoulders to the Wheel!) project, in which we helped municipalities develop more effective debt counselling.
+This focuses on the perspective of people with debt problems..

 How Kennisland helps authorities innovate

 - Setting up learning networks of residents, professionals, policy makers and administrators and helping them learn from – and with – one another about how to tackle urgent problems.